henry7720/Table-Tennis-Simulator/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 2. Select appropriate methods and fields to demonstrate the achievability of the proof-of-concept

-Component Design #1: Table Tennis Score Keeper (Player object with score properties) w/ Web Server for Live Updates)
+Component Design #1: Table Tennis Score Keeper (Player object with score properties) w/ Web Server for Live Updates of View
   - **Description**: This component would be a relatively basic score keeper for table tennis matches given predefined names, except it would be live-hosted on a webserver.
   - **Kernel Methods**:  `int getScore()`, `void setScore(int changed)`, `int getRoundNumber()`, `int getTotalWins()`
   - **Secondary Methods**: `int addPoint()`, `int newRound()`, `void determineWinner(Player one, Player two)`, `void updateClientView(SimpleWriter file, int score, int roundNumber, int totalWins, Player one, Player two)`